 As of June 18, the U.S. Department of Labor reported that over 45 million people have filed for unemployment during the COVID-19 pandemic.
 With these tough economic times, it’s normal that you may feel uncertain about your household finances and your long-term credit health.
 You can get through this temporary setback by understanding how unemployment could affect your credit and what you can do to protect it.

-If you file for unemployment benefits, there is no direct impact to your credit.
-Your employment status isn’t listed on your credit report.
-It's not used to determine your credit scores either.
+If you file for unemployment benefits, there is no direct impact to your credit scores.
 Credit scores are calculated using certain factors: payment history, how much available credit you're using (called credit utilization), length of credit history, number of credit accounts and more.

 Unemployment can affect your score indirectly